To launch LAX WebTrak click here:

-Real time and historical flight and aircraft radar data originate from the Federal Aviation Administration (FAA) ARTS radar system at the Southern California TRACON facility in San Diego.
-The ARTS data is downloaded and processed by LAWA’s Airport Noise and Operations Monitoring System (ANOMS).
+Real time and historical flight and aircraft radar data originate from the Federal Aviation Administration (FAA)’s National Offload Program (NOP).
+The NOP radar flight track data is downloaded and processed by LAWA’s Airport Noise and Operations Management System (ANOMS).

-Real time data is viewed in the Live Mode and is the “raw” data feed delayed approximately 21 minutes for aviation security reasons and for preliminary system processing.
+Real time data is viewed in the Live Mode and is delayed up to 60 minutes for aviation security reasons and for preliminary system processing.
 Historical data is viewed in the Replay Mode and is the fully processed data available up to 90 days in the past.
 For more information, please refer to the Help section of the WebTrak website.
 Noise data from the numerous permanent noise monitoring terminals (NMTs) located in the vicinity of LAX are available in both the Live and Replay Modes.

 If you are a first time user of this system, please take a few minutes to read the “Start Here,” “Legend,” and “Help” tabs in the upper left corner of the WebTrak site.
 These should assist you in understanding the full capabilities of WebTrak and how to use it.

 Aircraft icons are not to scale and will change in size at different zoom levels.
-Flight and aircraft radar data originate from the FAA’s ARTS radar system.
+Flight and aircraft radar data originate from the FAA’s National Offload Program.

 Airline and aircraft type information is encoded in 3 or 4 characters.
-For the FAA Aircraft Registry, and the list of airline, aircraft type, and airport origin/destination abbreviations, click here http://www.lawa.org/welcome_LAX.aspx?id=790.
+For the FAA Aircraft Registry, and the list of airline, aircraft type, and airport origin/destination abbreviations, click Decoded Page

-WebTrak is now the site you will use for filing online noise complaints.
-Click on the “Complaint” tab located in the upper left corner of WebTrak, then click the “Complaint Form“ button.
-You do not have to identify a flight to register a complaint.
-The Complaint tab will allow you to research the flight track data to find an aircraft operation that may have caused the disturbance you wish to report.
-If you do find it, WebTrak allows you to submit a complaint for that specific operation and fills in the information automatically.
-To request a written response from LAWA you must provide your name, address, city, state and zip code.
+To submit a noise concern on WebTrak, click on the “Comment” tab located in the upper left corner of WebTrak, then click the “Comment Form” button.
+You do not have to identify a flight to submit a comment; however, the Comment tab will allow you to research the flight track data to find an aircraft operation that may have raised your concern.
+If you do find it, WebTrak allows you to submit a comment for that specific operation and fills in the information automatically.

 Noise Readings on WebTrak